fivethreeo/FreeCAD-Steel_Frame/README.md

 Copy and paste the macro code

+Operating Instruccions:

-The Gage parameter, type any gage you want, i.e.  10, 14 or 22 etc..
+To choose the steel Gage, type any gage you want, i.e.  10, 14 or 22 etc..
 If you want a custom thickness, then set the gage to 0 and proceed to change the thickness to your custom value.